Database tool window

 In the Database tool window ( ), you can work with databases and DDL data sources.
 You can view and modify data structures in your databases, and perform other associated tasks.
 To view a table, double-click the table.
 For more information about different viewing modes, see View data.

 The available data sources are shown as a tree of data sources, schemas, tables and columns.
-If no data sources are currently defined, use the New command (Alt+Insert) to create a data source.
+If no data sources are currently defined, use the New command Alt+Insert to create a data source.

 |Collapse all the nodes.||All node types|

-|New||Alt+Insert||Create a new data source, database, schema, database console, table, column, index, or a primary or foreign key.
+|New||Alt+Insert||Create a new data source, role, database, schema, query console, table, column, index, or a primary or a foreign key.
 The list of options depends on which element is currently selected.||Data sources and their elements.
 If a DDL data source is selected, you can only choose to create another data source.|